 Inaugural Leadership Team Chair Jude Munro steps down

-After three years as the inaugural chair of the Logan: City of Choice Leadership Team, Jude Munro is stepping down to tackle new challenges including being the newly appointed chief executive of Australia's first ever Pride Centre in Victoria.
+After three years as the inaugural chair of the Logan: City of Choice Leadership Team, Jude Munro is stepping down to tackle new challenges including being the newly appointed inaugural Board chair of Australia's first ever Pride Centre in Victoria.

 The City of Choice Leadership Team meeting on 2 November 2016 was Jude's final meeting at the helm, and the Logan community then paid tribute to her achievements at a farewell celebration at the Logan Art Gallery on 22 November 2016.